What is an endoscopic mid-facelift?

 An endoscopic mid-facelift, also known as the anti-gravity lift, is a surgical procedure able to provide a natural, more youthful and refreshed appearance to the face by repositioning sagging cheeks, softening smile lines, reducing lower eye hollowness, elevating the corners of the lips, and restoring cheek fullness.

-The best candidate for an endoscopic mid-facelift is a physically healthy man or woman who has realistic expectations and is interested in improving the appearance of sagging or sunken cheeks, smile lines, lower eye hollowness, and sagging corners of the lips.
-The procedure is ideal for patients in their late thirties to early sixties.
+The best candidate for a mid-facelift is a physically healthy man or woman who has realistic expectations and is interested in improving the appearance of sagging or sunken cheeks, smile lines, lower eye hollowness, and sagging corners of the lips.
+Our Beverly Hills facelift procedure is ideal for patients in their late thirties to early sixties.

 An endoscopic mid-facelift may be performed in a surgeon’s office-based facility, an outpatient surgical center or a hospital.

-What type of anesthesia is used for an endoscopic mid-facelift?
+What type of anesthesia is used for a mid-facelift?

-General anesthesia is commonly used for an endoscopic mid-facelift.
+General anesthesia is commonly used for a mid-facelift.

 After anesthesia is administered, tiny incisions are placed inconspicuously within the hairline at the temple and inside of the mouth.
 An endoscope is inserted into the incisions to help guide the surgeon as he or she elevates the fat pads of the cheeks as well as the fat and deeper tissues.
 The incisions are then closed with sutures.